uyuni-project/uyuni-docs/.github/ISSUE_TEMPLATE/documentation-release-checklist---uyuni.md

 ## Packaging Day:

 - [ ] Update entities to the current versions.
-- [ ] For Uyuni, cut a new branch from master using syntax `uyuni-YYYY-MM-pages` based on the gh-pages branch.
+- [ ] Cut a new branch from master using syntax `uyuni-YYYY-MM-pages` based on the gh-pages branch.
 - [ ] Locally build docs from the release branch and visually check output.
 - [ ] Package documentation and push SR to OBS: https://github.com/uyuni-project/uyuni-docs/wiki/publishing-to-obs
 - [ ] Notify Release Manager of SR.